 The relevant definitions are set out in the EIS legislation.
 Most trades qualify, but there are a number of exceptions including but not limited to, banking, insurance and other financial activities, and those considered to be 'asset backed' (such as farming, forestry, property development, hotels and nursing homes).

 Shares on the Unlisted Securities Market (USM) are regarded as quoted for this purpose, but those on the Alternative Investment Market (AIM) are not.

-The investor must subscribe for qualifying shares within twelve months before or within three years after the gain accrued.
+The investor must subscribe for qualifying shares within 12 months before or within 3 years after the gain accrued.

 There is no limit on the amount of gain which may be deferred.
 In addition, an investor can obtain EIS CGT deferral relief even if they are ‘connected' with the company (broadly own over 30% of share capital).
 This provides a real opportunity for shareholders in owner managed businesses that dispose of an asset and subsequently wish to reinvest some of the funds into an existing or new ‘qualifying' trading company.
 The deferred gain will be eligible for entrepreneurs' relief when it comes back into charge.
 Where entrepreneurs' relief is available on the initial disposal, claiming the relief reduces the amount of gain deferred into the EIS shares.